Chavis homers, Red Sox snap Astros’ 10-game win streak

 Carlos Correa hit a two-run homer off Chris Sale for Houston, which is 13-4 in May.

+“They played better today, they outhit us, but our at-bats against Sale were good,” Astros manager AJ Hinch said.
+“We’ll see him again in five days.”

-Astros outfielder George Springer, who began the day leading the American League with 17 homers, exited with lower back stiffness.
+Houston outfielder George Springer, who began the day leading the American League with 17 homers, exited in the fifth with lower back stiffness.
 He took three big swings in the first inning, striking out.
 On the last two, Springer appeared to reach briefly for the lower right side of his back.
-He also struck out swinging his next two at-bats against Sale.
+He also struck out swinging his next two times up against Sale.

+“My back stiffened up,” Springer said.
+“Not necessarily ideal.
+We’ll see what happens.
+Hopefully, I’ll feel better (Monday).”

+Hinch said Springer will be re-evaluated in Houston and won’t play Monday night.

 In the seventh, Bogaerts’ double off Framber Valdez (1-2) to deep left-center scored Betts scored from first base.